 A skilled Dachshund will help locate the blood on the ground, which isn’t so obvious or visible to the hunters.
 By examining the blood trails, hunters would be able to better guess where they hit the game.
 This is crucial, especially for bow hunting.

 When tracking deer, it’s important that the dog stays on the correct scent line.
 It’s not rare for a hunting dog to get distracted with all the scents in the wild.
 Fortunately, Dachshunds are great at picking out and differentiating the scents, thus staying on track.

 Dachshunds Can Hunt Woodchuck, Fox & Other Game

 Dachshunds come in two sizes.
 And depending on the size variation, they’re better suited for hunting other game.
-For example, the Miniature Dachshunds are especially great at tracking or baying woodchucks, otherwise known as groundhogs.
+For example, the Mini Dachshunds are especially great at tracking or baying woodchucks, otherwise known as groundhogs.

 But because badgers are much larger, Standard Dachshunds were bred to do that job.
 Though for other game, both small and big Dachshunds can work in tandem to catch the prey.
 And in a pack of Doxies, you’ll certainly get a range of sizes.

 While a smaller dog can track and bay the fox, a larger Dachshund will certainly put up a harder fight underground.
 Dachshunds can also track raccoons or possums at night.
 And during the day, squirrels are no match.
 They can even flush waterfowl!

 As you can tell, Dachshunds have evolved into something more than their name says.
 Hunters began to take notice of the wonderful qualities of these dogs and applied the toughness and strong work ethics into hunting other animals.